dmachard/python-pdns-exporter/README.md

 # Python PowerDNS Records Exporter

-This module can be used to export PowerDNS records database in several ways:
+This tool can be used to export PowerDNS records database in several ways:
 - to bind zone format
-- records metrics for Prometheus
+- metrics for Prometheus

 ## Installation